 St. John’s wort’s importance in herbalism can be traced back to the ancient Greeks (Castleman, 2001).
 The Greek physician Dioscorides recommended it for sciatica, a nerve related disorder.
 St. John’s wort has anti-oxidant abilities (Zou et al., 2004), which may be related to its health promoting effects on the nervous system.
 A human clinical trial studying the effects of St. John’s wort on polyneuropathy found that it reduced pain with patients suffering from polyneuropathy, although the effect was not quite significant (Sindrup et al., 2001).
 This implies that if repeated with a higher patient number and a higher dosage the effects would be significant, however, another problem could be that the investigators used a dried extract of the herb and herbalists typically prefer the fresh tincture.

 In another study using animal models, it was found that St. John’s wort reduced neuropathic pain (Galeotti et al., 2010), thus supporting the traditional use of the herb.
 St. John’s wort also has anti-depressant activity, these classes of medicines are linked to reducing neuropathic pain (Saarto et al., 2007).
 Additionally, treatment with the anti-depressant fluoxetine is linked to increasing neural plasticity in the mammalian brain (Vetencourt et al., 2008).
 St. John’s wort may function in a similar, but more complex manner.

 St. John’s wort is best used in a tincture made from fresh flowers which has a deep red color.
-I believe it’s rich colour indicates its potency.
+I believe it’s deep red colour indicates its potency.
 Overall, St. John’s wort is one of the most important nervine tonic herbs in our materia medica.
 It can help uplift individuals who have been suffering for some time.